 Lower level courses in English, Math, and Science require students to earn a minimum of 70% as a final grade in order to earn credit for the core course.
 Students earning 60-69% will be awarded an elective credit and be required to repeat the course until a minimum grade of 70% is earned.

 * Peoria Unified School District’s Algebra I, Algebra II, and Geometry courses are a prerequisite to the other required math courses above which may be completed prior to high school or once enrolled in high school.
-If completed in a PUSD elementary school, Algebra I, Algebra II, and Geometry credit will be transferred to high school, but will not affect high school GPA.
+If completed in a PUSD elementary school prior to 9th grade, Algebra I, Algebra II, and Geometry credit will be transferred to high school, but will not be figured into the student's high school GPA.
+A student who attends honors math courses prior to 9th grade will have these honors credits included in their rank after they have successfully completed AP Calculus I H. The new ranking will be configured at the end of the semester after the AP Calculus I H grade has been posted.

 ** Agricultural Science I is an approved science that satisfies science lab credit.